 If your business is interested in supplying services to the Echuca-Moama Bridge Project, you can formally register your interest via the Industry Capability Network Victoria (ICN) Gateway process.

-The purpose of the ICN Gateway is to encourage established, capable, competent, competitive and qualified suppliers to register their interest in supplying services or materials to the contractor that will be engaged by Major Roads Projects Victoria to deliver Stage 3 of the Echuca-Moama Bridge Project.
+The purpose of the ICN Gateway is to encourage established, capable, competent, competitive and qualified suppliers to register their interest in supplying services or materials for Stage 3 of the Echuca-Moama Bridge Project.

 To register, please visit the ICN Gateway website.